suchialex/CINS3002-HW06/instructions.md

 <details>
   <summary>
-    ✅ In all functions files
+    ✅ After testing validations
   </summary>

-  - Modify code in all the functions in
-    - functions.py,
-    - list_functions.py and
-    - multilist_functions.py

-  to allow this fifth data element
-- You also have to modify file contents to have five data elements instead of four
+  - If all the validation functions execute correctly, delete all the validate calls from main and uncomment the call to employee_operations
+  - Make sure you are importing multilist_functions
+  - Execute your code and make sure everything is working fine
 </details>

 <details>
   <summary>
-    ✅ Bonus 3 pts: Improve generate_email()
+    ✅ Bonus 2 pts: Unique email addresses by generate_email()
   </summary>

-  - Inside generate_email(), before the return statement,
+  - Inside generate_email(),
-    - lookup the multi-dimensional list to see if the genrated email address is already created for someone else
+     - after the genrated email address is calculated, check it already exists for someone else
      - in that case, add a 1 to the end of the username, lookup again
      - and if that email address exists too, then add a 2,
-    - so on until there are no previous email adresses.
+     - and so on, until a unique email address is generated
-    - All this will have to be in a while loop<br>
-    - You are welcome to write another lookup function that takes email as a parameter and call it inside the while loop until False is returned
      - For example if millj@company.com already exists, then create millj1@company.com, if that exists too, then create millj2@company.com
 </details>